 What about the risks that come with buying rental properties?

 You can read the full story about the house here.
-We spent over $20,000 fixing up that house, but the repairs are done and the house is rented again.
-That kind of repair figure shocks a lot of people, but we also improved that property by putting in new windows, and upgrading a few other items.
+We spent over $20,000 fixing up that house, but the repairs are done, and the house is rented again.
+That kind of repair figure shocks a lot of people, but we also improved that property by putting in new windows and upgrading a few other items.
 The best part is that I made sure my insurance covered tenant damages a couple of years ago.
 This may sound sad, but I forgot I had done that until an insurance agent mentioned you can get insurance that covers tenant damages after seeing my post on the property!
-We submitted a claim with my insurance company and most of the repairs may be covered.
+We submitted a claim with my insurance company, and most of the repairs may be covered.
 The insurance may even cover the eviction costs and the lost rent.

 How can you invest in rental properties when prices are high?

 I also bought a house in Cleveland from a turn-key rental property provider.
-That property was bought, repaired, rented and managed by the turn-key rental property company.
-Buying that house was an experiment for me since I had money in my IRA that I did not want to invest in the stock market.
-Normally that house would not fit my investment strategy because I bought it for cash, it was a cheap rental, and I did not buy it below market value.
-I would not buy another rental property like that, but I might buy another turn-key rental property if I financed it, and was able to get a good deal on it.
-Lucky for me I have found a company that provide turn-key rentals that can actually be bought below market value as prehab properties.
+That property was bought, repaired, rented out and managed by the turn-key rental property company.
+Buying that house was an experiment for me since I had money in my IRA that I did not want to put in the stock market.
+Normally, that house would not fit my investment strategy because I bought it for cash, it was a cheap rental, and I did not buy it below market value.
+I would not buy another rental property like that, but I might buy another turn-key rental property if I financed it and was able to get a good deal on it.
+Lucky for me, I have found a company that provides turn-key rentals that can actually be bought below market value as prehab properties.
 That means you buy the house and pay for the repairs, but the company handles the management of the repairs, finds renters, and still manages the properties.
-Because the investor pays for house and the repairs, the turn-key company can sell houses below market value since it takes less of their money to make the deal happen.
+Because the investor pays for the house and the repairs, the turn-key company can sell houses below market value since it takes less of their money to make the deal happen.
 This company has also put me in touch with a portfolio lender, sells houses in a higher price range, and the properties have good cash flow.
 There is a very good chance I will be buying a rental property from this company very soon.
-I may even by an out-of-state rental myself in another market to compare how the two processes differ.
+I may even by an out-of-state rental myself in another market to compare how the processes differ.